Tudat/tudat/developerGuide/extendingJSON/unitTesting.rst

     getValue< double >( jsonObject, K::equatorialRadius ),
     getValue< double >( jsonObject, K::equatorialRadius ) );

-The errors in the :literal:`to_json` and :literal:`from_json` functions will not be detected, because the JSON representation of an :literal:`OblateSphericalBodyShapeSettings` containes no :literal:`flattening` key, so the comparison would be successful, even though the object created from JSON would have identical equatorial radius and flattening values, and the object created manually would not.
+The errors in the :literal:`to_json` and :literal:`from_json` functions will not be detected, because the JSON representation of an :literal:`OblateSphericalBodyShapeSettings` contains no :literal:`flattening` key, so the comparison would be successful, even though the object created from JSON would have identical equatorial radius and flattening values, and the object created manually would not.
 To detect these kind of errors, a unit test in which the objects are actually used (to run propagations) would be needed for each and every Tudat feature supported by the JSON interface.
 This was deemed unfeasible, as would require duplicating almost every unit test existing in Tudat.
 Comparing the actual objects rather than their JSON representation would not solve the issue, as one could also forget to add the line in which the flattening of the two objects is compared.
 This limitation is partially overcome by creating Integration tests in which propagations are run.
 However, in those tests not all the features of Tudat are exhaustively tested, since only the most frequently-used features are included.

 Although component tests cannot identify errors under certain circumstances, in most cases the potential errors in the :literal:`to_json` and :literal:`from_json` will not be coupled, leading to a successful detection of bugs.
 Since these tests are all very similar structurally, some useful functions that are frequently used have been provided in the file :class:`Tudat/InputOutput/JsonInterface/UnitTests/unitTestSupport.h`.
 Consider the example for :literal:`RotationModelSettings`: